opentripplanner/OpenTripPlanner/docs/examples/skanetrafiken/Readme.md

 ## Realtime

 The **Azure Service Bus** is used to propagate SIRI SX and ET realtime messages to OTP.
-This is solved through Siri Azure updaters that we had implemented in OTP.
-We have separate updaters for SIRI SX and ET.
+This is solved through Siri Azure updaters that Skånetrafiken had implemented in OTP.
+There are separate updaters for SIRI SX and ET.
 Those updaters are used to provide data for Swedish traffic (NeTEx).
-Right now, there is no connection to any realtime source for GTFS.
+Right now, there is no connection to any realtime source for danish traffic (GTFS data).

-Except for receiving messages from **Service Bus** we do also implement endpoints through which we fetch old messages on startup.
+Except for receiving messages from **Service Bus** there are two endpoints through which historical ET and SX messages can be downloaded at OTP startup.
-We have two separate endpoint for respectively SX and ET history.
 The updater will first create new subscription on ServiceBus topic and then send request to the history endpoint.
-For Us, it takes some time get a response from the endpoint, so we tend to set timeout quite high.
+It can take some time get a response from the endpoint, so the timeout is set quite high.
 Once OTP is done with processing of history messages the updater will start querying messages from the subscription.
-This ensures that no realtime message is omitted and all OTP instance that we are running in the cluster does have exact same realtime data.

-Once the updaters are done with processing of history messages they will change their status to primed, and we will start channeling request to this OTP instance.
+Once the updaters are done with processing of history messages they will change their status to primed, and the system will start channeling request to this OTP instance.
-This ensures that all OTP instances does have identical realtime state and no matter which instance the client is hitting it will always get the same search results.
+This ensures that no realtime message is omitted and all OTP instance that ran in the cluster does have exact same realtime data.
+Thi means that no matter which instance the client is hitting it will always get the same search results.

 ### History endpoint contract

 See the `updaters` section of `router-config.json` file provided in this folder.
 This is an example configuration for the updaters.
 The `history` configuration is optional.
-It can be skipped so that OTP does not fetch any old messages on startup.
+It can be skipped so that OTP does not fetch any historical messages on startup.

 There are two separate endpoints for respectively SX and ET.
 They are basic GET endpoints with following query parameters: